Cryptotwister/PyBer_Analysis/README.md

 Over the time under assessment urban cities generate revenue of above $ 2,000 per week, while the rural cities average around $200 per week.
 This is a huge difference that definitely needs to be addressed.
 ![Challenge_fare_summary](https://user-images.githubusercontent.com/42978221/144779847-292ffd91-1534-4e51-823a-7bb1d16cc26f.png)

+## Recommendations:
+It seems that PyBer needs to focus on its development in rural areas.
+1. Pyber needs to make fares in rural areas more afforable.
+2. Pyber needs more drivers in rural area.
+3. Pyber needs more visibility in rural areas.